 The subjects of computer networks and architecture and distributed systems are fundamental areas in the Computer systems and networks master’s programme.
 The courses included in the programme plan handle topics such as real-time systems and cyber security.

 Master's programme structure

 The master's programme runs for a duration of two years, leading to a Master of Science (MSc) degree.
 During each year, students can earn 60 credits (ECTS) and complete the programme by accumulating a total of 120 credits.
 Credits are earned by completing courses where each course is usually 7.5 credits.
 The programme consists of compulsory courses, compulsory elective courses, and elective courses.

 Compulsory courses year 1

-During the first semester, the programme starts with two compulsory courses that form a common foundation in Computer systems and networks.
+During the first semester, the programme starts with three compulsory courses that form a common foundation in Computer systems and networks.
 Each course is usually 7.5 credits.

 - Computer networks

 How does the internet work?
 How are new computer networks designed?
 How do we ensure that our networks function correctly and efficiently?
 And how do we program applications that communicate with each other?
 This course teaches the basics of network design and implementation, covering topics from core protocols like TCP/IP to emerging network technologies.
 The course also emphasizes the fundamental algorithms underlying computer networks.

 - Operating systems